 Q: What can I put on my verge and what can't I put on my verge?

-A: Most household junk is acceptable on the verge, however car parts, building materials, hazardous chemicals glass doors, asbestos sheeting are NOT allowed on the verge.
+A: Most household junk is acceptable on the verge, however car parts, Tyres, building materials, hazardous chemicals, Paint, glass doors, glass windows, ASBESTOS sheeting are NOT allowed on the verge.

-- Greenwaste Bags can be collected from Herb Graham Rec Centre, City of Stirling Administration Office and City of Stirling Works Depot (Natalie Way).
-Bring in a copy of your rates/utility bill/ drivers license to verify place of residency.
+- Green waste Bags can be collected from Herb Graham Rec Centre, City of Stirling Administration Office and City of Stirling Recycling Centre Balcatta, Hazardous Waste Section 9.
+Bring in your official bag voucher (included on your green waste tip pass) to verify residency and collect bags.

-- New greenwaste bag vouchers for 2013 will be available early 2013, look for your new "Waste & Recycling Guide" for these vouchers and your 3 new tip passes.
+- New green waste bag vouchers for 2014-2015 will be available August 2014, look for your new "Waste & Recycling Guide" for these vouchers and your 3 new tip passes.

 - Green waste and household junk must only be placed on your verge 9 (NINE) Days before the respective collections.